 Telecopier:____________________________

 Costs and Expenses.
 Surety agrees to pay all of ERCOT’s costs and expenses (including, without limitation, reasonable attorneys’ fees) which may be incurred in connection with the collection or enforcement of the Obligations or any part of them or any term of this Bond, including all such costs and expenses incurred by ERCOT in any legal action, reference or dispute resolution proceeding.
-The recovery of such costs and expenses incurred by ERCOT in connection with the enforcement of this Bond against Surety shall be in addition to Surety’s obligation under Section 2.01.
+The recovery of such costs and expenses incurred by ERCOT in connection with the enforcement of this Bond against Surety shall be in addition to Surety’s Obligations under Section 2.01.

 Amendments and Waivers.
+This Bond represents the entire agreement between Surety and ERCOT and supercedes all prior agreements.
+There are no oral agreements.
 The terms of this Bond may be waived, altered or amended only by an instrument in writing duly executed by Surety and ERCOT.
 Any waiver or consent given shall be effective only in the specific instance and for the specific purpose for which it was given.
-Any such amendment or waiver shall be binding upon ERCOT, each holder of any of the guaranteed Obligations and Surety.
+Any such amendment or waiver shall be binding upon ERCOT, each holder of any of the Obligations and Surety.

 Successors and Assigns.
-This bond shall be binding upon and inure to the benefit of the respective successors and assigns of Surety, ERCOT and each holder of any of the guaranteed Obligation; provided, however, that Surety shall not assign or transfer its rights under this Bond without the prior written consent of ERCOT.
+This bond shall be binding upon and inure to the benefit of the respective successors and assigns of Surety, ERCOT and each subsequent holder of any of the Obligations; provided, however, that Surety shall not be permitted to assign or transfer its rights and Obligations under this Bond without the prior written consent of ERCOT.
 ERCOT shall be permitted to assign its rights and remedies hereunder, in whole or in part, to with the consent of Principal or Surety.

 Captions.
 The captions and section headings appearing in this Bond are included solely for convenience of reference and shall in no way alter, modify, define, limit, amplify or be used in construing the text, scope or intent of any provisions hereof.
 Furthermore, words used in the singular shall include the plural and vice-versa, and any gender shall be deemed to include the other.
 Further, each party hereby acknowledges that such party and its counsel have reviewed and considered the effect of this Bond.
 As such, the terms of this Bond shall be fairly construed and the usual rule of construction, to the effect that any ambiguities herein should be resolved against the drafting party, shall not be employed in the interpretation of this Bond or any amendments, modifications, or exhibits.